Introduction

 Structural Load

-The load the structure will bear is crucial.
-Heavier loads may necessitate thicker slabs or additional reinforcement, increasing the volume of concrete required.
+Understanding the load that the structure must support is essential.
+Heavier loads may require thicker slabs or additional reinforcement, which can increase the total volume of concrete needed.

 -